bougie/ansible_nginx/README.md

 ansible_nginx
 =============

-Ansible playbook for configuration of the nginx web server.
+Ansible playbook for configuring the nginx web server.
 It handles two cases of configurations:
   * a single user mode
   * a multi user mode

-The webserver runs under user www-data user.
+The webserver runs under user **www-data**.
 All data are stored in subdirectories of /srv/www.

 ## Single user configuration